46768/nsc2025/README.md

 - Not started on the proposal document

 ## License
-Current on MIT license.
-Can change in the future if we get funding
+Current on GPLv3 license.
+Can change in the future if we get funding Some textures are from [https://github.com/microsoft/vscode-codicons] modified to be 128x128 and recolored to white

 ## Installation
 WIP